-The National Urban League grew out of that spontaneous grassroots movement for freedom and opportunity that came to be called the Black Migrations.
+The National Urban League grew out of the spontaneous grassroots movement for freedom and opportunity that came to be called the Black Migrations.
 When the U.S. Supreme Court declared its approval of segregation in the 1896 Plessy v.
 Ferguson decision, what had been a trickle of African Americans northward turned into a flood.
 Those newcomers to the North soon discovered they had not escaped racial discrimination in jobs, housing, education, and more.
-Still, African Americans remained optimistic about opportunity, leading to the formation of The Committee on Urban Conditions Among Negroes was established in 1910 in New York City.
+Still, African Americans remained optimistic about opportunity, leading to the formation of The Committee on Urban Conditions Among Negroes in 1910 in New York City.
 A year later, the Committee merged with two other organizations to form the National League on Urban Conditions Among Negroes (renamed in 1920 to the National Urban League.)

 The mission of the Urban League of Greater Madison is to ensure that African Americans and other community members are educated, employed and empowered to live well, advance professionally and contribute to the common good in the 21st Century.